OpenC3/cosmos/docs.openc3.com/docs/tools/script-runner.md

 ## Introduction

 Script Runner is both an editor of COSMOS scripts as well as executes scripts.
 Script files are stored within a COSMOS target and Script Runner provides the ability to open, save, download and delete these files.
-When a suite of scripts is opened, Script Runner provides additional options to run individial scripts, groups of scripts, or entire suites.
+When a suite of scripts is opened, Script Runner provides additional options to run individual scripts, groups of scripts, or entire suites.

 ![Script Runner](/img/script_runner/script_runner.png)